-This course, including its group work and exercises, is constructed around BS 5975:2019.
-Learners are expected to have a comprehensive understanding of BS 5975:2019, and it is recommended that they bring a copy of BS 5975; however, their own organisation's procedures and guidance on temporary works may be more suitable for reference during the course.
+This course, including its group work and exercises, is primarily constructed around BS 5975-1:2024 with some reference to BS 5975-2:2024.
+Learners are expected to have an awareness of the requirements of BS 5975-1:2024, and it is recommended that they bring a copy of BS 5975-1:2024; however, their own organisation's procedures and guidance on temporary works may be more suitable for reference during the course.

-For in-house courses, the trainer is expected to tailor the course around the organisation's procedures providing they are comprehensive and follow the philosophy of BS 5975:2019.
+For in-house courses, the trainer is expected to tailor the course around the organisation's procedures providing they are comprehensive and follow the philosophy of BS 5975-1:2024.
 In these cases, learners will also need a copy of their own organisation's procedures.